wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 The newly calculated elevation coordinates are compiled and appended onto the input elevation DataFrame to use the points' precompiled metadata as attribute fields and values.

-Lastly, the DataFrame is converted into a GeoPandas GeoDataFrame with the preselected *CRS*.
+Lastly, the DataFrame is converted into a GeoPandas GeoDataFrame with the preselected CRS.

 When the message below is visible, your output GeoPackage has been exported.